Elizabeth of Poland, Queen of Hungary: Legacy

-The Queen was a renowned patron of arts and founder of many shrines which she fitted with wonderful treasures.
-The exquisite examples of Queen's foundation includes silver Reliquary Shrine with Virgin and Child from about 1350 in the Metropolitan Museum of Art, attributed to Jean de Touyl, most probably created for the convent of the Poor Clares of the Order of Saint Francis at Buda, also founded by the Queen in 1334 and silver reliquary of Saint Nicholas in the form of a gothic church from 1344, attributed to Pietro di Simone Gallico in the Museo Nicolaiano in Bari.
+Elizabeth was a renowned patron of arts and founder of many shrines which she fitted with wonderful treasures.
+Exquisite examples of the Queen's foundation include the silver Reliquary Shrine with Virgin and Child from about 1350, now in the Metropolitan Museum of Art, attributed to Jean de Touyl, most probably created for the convent of the Poor Clares of the Order of Saint Francis at Buda, also founded by the Queen in 1334, and the silver reliquary of Saint Nicholas in the form of a gothic church from 1344, attributed to Pietro di Simone Gallico, now in the Museo Nicolaiano in Bari.
 Elizabeth also inspired the foundation of the Hungarian Chapel in Aachen and sponsored some of its treasures.

 In popular culture

 Film

 Queen Elizabeth is one of the supporting characters in Polish historical drama TV series "Korona królów" ("The Crown of the Kings").
 She is played by Katarzyna Czapla.